costimasca/pharmaceuticalNLP/README.md

 chmod +x dosage.py
 ```
 ```
-./dosage.py "The recommended dosage for X is 42 grams."
+./model.py "The recommended oral dosage for adults is 300 mg once daily at bedtime."
 ```
 You can specify any sentence using different quantities (1, two, 3 to 5, 0.5 etc.) and different measuring units (drops, ml, miligrams, tablespoons etc.) Feel free to choose one from the corpus.

-In the above example, the output is the following touple: (['42'],['grams'])
+In the above example, the output is the following label list:
+ (['O', 'O', 'O', 'O', 'O', 'WHO', 'O', 'DOS', 'UNIT', 'O', 'O', 'O', 'O', 'O'])

 ### Performance